zumasys/docs/site/docs/jbase/migration-station/introduction-to-jbase/README.md

 jfind <ACCOUNT LOCATION>  - print | jbackup -v -f <BACKUP LOCATION & NAME>
 ```

 - **ACCOUNT LOCATION -** The account we are looking to backup.
 The account's location will be located and piped to jbackup.
-In our example below we will be using C:\JBASE\JBASEDEMO.
+In our example below, we will be using C:\JBASE\JBASEDEMO.
 - **BACKUP LOCATION & NAME -**The directory that you wish to store your backup in and the name you wish to call your backup.
-In our example below we will be using C:\JBASE\BACKUPS\MYBACKUP.  \*\*Directory is case sensitive and must be created prior to jbackup being run\*\*
+In our example below, we will be using C:\JBASE\BACKUPS\MYBACKUP.  \*\*Directory is case sensitive and must be created prior to jbackup being run\*\*
 - **OPTIONS -**We will enable verbose backup (-v) and specify where the backup will be stored (-f).